Please email email@example.com for additional inquires and support.

 Global aggregation limits treatment of heterogeneity between regions and countries.

 The level of detail limits tactical planning of energy system.
 It is not a “bottom-up” model.

-The global economy in the model is not fully endogenous – it does not model welfare:
+The global economy in the model is not fully endogenous:

-- Growth of GDP per capita is specified by the user; assumes regional convergence of GDP per capita at 1%/year over time
+- Growth of GDP per capita can be adjusted by the user; assumes regional convergence of GDP per capita at 1%/year over time

-- Sources and uses of funds for subsidies and taxes are not accounted for (e.g., revenue recycling from a carbon price)
+- Although the magnitude of subsidies and taxes is assessed, the uses of funds for subsidies and taxes are not accounted for (e.g., revenue recycling from a carbon price)

-- Implicit, transient non-conservation of money and unserved demand possible
+- Implicit, transient non-conservation of money and unserved demand are possible

-Equity, non-climate environment, health and other effects are excluded.
+Equity, non-climate environment, health and other effects are not included.